 The political conflict related to the crisis takes place in the context of the American political campaign in which voters will have starkly different choices in November.
 The election results surely will affect the level of conflict and cooperation in the future, though not necessarily in predictable ways.

-For more analysis of potential developments in the “new normal,” see The Next New Normals – in General and The Next New Normal in Law, Dispute Resolution, and Legal Education, and Continuing Professional Education in the New Normal.
+For more analysis of potential developments in the “new normal,” see The Next New Normals – in General, The Next New Normal in Law, Dispute Resolution, and Legal Education, and Continuing Professional Education in the New Normal.